Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Myriad: environments and optimizers

-The Myriad repository implements dynamical systems spanning biology, medicine, and engineering.
-These are presented in Table \ref{tab:envs} in Appendix \ref{sec:myriad_appendix}.
-Myriad is implemented in JAX \citep{jax} and developed with the machine learning community in mind.
+Myriad was developed with the machine learning community in mind, and offers environments spanning medicine, ecology, epidemiology, and engineering (a full list is provided in Table~\ref{tab:envs}).
 The repository contains implementations of various trajectory optimization techniques, including single and multiple shooting \citep{betts}, trapezoidal and Hermite-Simpson collocation \citep{kelly}, and the indirect forward-backward sweep method \citep{lenhart}.
-Along with trajectory optimization, we also offer algorithms for learning the dynamics of the environment: to learn (identify) the unknown parameters of an a priori model, or those of a black-box neural ordinary differential equation (Neural ODE) model \citep{node}.
+We also offer algorithms for learning dynamics, both to identify the unknown parameters of an a priori model, and to learn a black-box Neural ODE model \citep{node}.

-With the exception of off-the shelf nonlinear program solvers such as \texttt{ipopt} \citep{ipopt} and \texttt{SLSQP} \citep{SLSQP} \citep{ipopt, SLSQP}, every aspect of the systems and trajectory optimizers is differentiable, allowing flexible learning and optimization, and easy incorporation in a deep learning practitioner's workflow.
+With the exception of off-the shelf nonlinear program solvers such as \texttt{ipopt} \citep{ipopt} and \texttt{SLSQP} \citep{SLSQP}, every aspect of the systems and trajectory optimizers is differentiable, allowing flexible use and easy incorporation in a deep learning practitioner's workflow.

-The repository is extensible, enabling straightforward addition of new environments, trajectory optimization techniques, nonlinear program solvers, and integration methods to the repository:
+Myriad is extensible, enabling straightforward addition of new environments, trajectory optimization techniques, nonlinear program solvers, and integration methods to the repository:

 \begin{itemize}